 Whether you live in Hawaiʻi like us or are planning a trip to the islands, make sure to add backpacking the Kalalau Trail to your Kauaʻi bucket list.

-The Kalalau trail traverses 11 miles one-way across Kauaʻi’s rugged Nā Pali coastline, from Kēʻē Beach to Kalalau Valley.
-The Kalalau Trail, often referred to as the Nā Pali Coast Trail, is famed for being one of the most beautiful and most dangerous trails in the United States.
+The Kalalau trail traverses 11 miles one way across Kauaʻi’s rugged Nā Pali coastline, from Kēʻē Beach to Kalalau Valley.
+The Kalalau Trail, often referred to as the Nā Pali Coast Trail, is famed for being one of the most beautiful and dangerous trails in the United States.

-The famous trail incorporates all adventurous aspects of a good hike.
-While backpacking the Kalalau you will encounter 360 degree ocean views, stream crossings, ledge scrambles, curious wildlife, dramatic waterfalls, vibrant wildflowers, sandy white beaches, jagged mountains, and breathtaking views of the milky way.
+The famous trail incorporates all the adventurous aspects of a good hike.
+While backpacking the Kalalau you will encounter 360-degree ocean views, stream crossings, ledge scrambles, curious wildlife, dramatic waterfalls, vibrant wildflowers, sandy white beaches, jagged mountains, and breathtaking views of the milky way.

 I could go on.